cj320/cj320-python-sql/README.md

 2. **Did you choose to use an ORM or raw SQL?
 Why?**

-I decided to use an ORM approach because I wanteed to get more practice using the Flask SQL Python Libraries that were taught in this course.
+I decided to use an ORM approach because I wanted to get more practice using the Flask SQL Python Libraries that were taught in this course.

 3. **What future improvements are in store if any?**